scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

     backgrounds and trainings.
 See the Tutorial page :cite:`pyPRISMtut` for more information. :label:`tutorial`

-It is our stated goal to not only create a platform for polymer liquid state theorists to innovate on, but to also lower the barriers to using PRISM theory for the greater polymer science community.
-In this effort, we have identified two primary challenges:
+It is our goal to create an innovation platform for polymer liquid state theorists, while also lowering the barriers to using PRISM theory for the greater polymer science community.
+Towards this effort, we have identified two primary challenges:

 1) The process of understanding and numerically solving PRISM theory is complex and filled with pitfalls and opportunities for error.

-2) Many of those who would benefit most from PRISM theory do not have a strong programming background
+2) Many of those who would benefit most from PRISM theory do not have a strong programming background.

-The primary solution to both of these challenges is a strong focus on providing pedagogical resources to users.
+Our strategy to address both of these challenges is a strong focus on providing pedagogical resources to users.
 To start, we have put significant effort into our documentation.
 Every page of the API documentation :cite:`pyPRISMdocs` contains a written description of the theory being implemented, all necessary mathematics, descriptions of all input and output parameters, links to any relevant journal articles, and a detailed and relevant example.
-While including these features in our documentation is not a new idea, we are focusing on providing these resource immediately upon release.
+While including these features in our documentation is not a new idea, we are focusing on providing these resources immediately upon release and iterating based on user feedback to improve the clarity and scope of the information provided.

 Moving beyond API documentation, we also have created knowledgebase materials which provide more nuanced information about using and numerically solving PRISM theory.
-This includes everything from concise lists of systems and properties that can be studied with pyPRISM to tips and tricks for reaching convergence of the numerical solver.
-In reference to Challenge 2 above, we also recognize that a significant barrier to using these tools is the installation process.
+This knowledgebase includes everything from concise lists of systems and properties that can be studied with pyPRISM to tips and tricks for reaching convergence of the numerical solver.
+In reference to Challenge 2 above, we also recognize that a significant barrier for nonexperts to use these tools is the installation process.
 Our installation documentation :cite:`pyPRISMdocs` attempts to be holistic and provide detailed instructions for the several different ways that users can install pyPRISM.

-While a user could learn PRISM theory and pyPRISM from the resources described above, we have also created a self-guided tutorial in the form of Jupyter notebooks. :cite:`pyPRISMtut,jupyter1` The tutorial notebooks cover everything from a basic introduction to Python to how to add new features to pyPRISM.
+We have also created a self-guided tutorial to PRISM theory and pyPRISM in the form of a series of Jupyter notebooks. :cite:`pyPRISMtut,jupyter1` The tutorial notebooks are designed to target a wide audience with varied programming and materials science expertise, with topics ranging from a basic introduction to Python to how to add new features to pyPRISM.
 The tutorial also has several case-study focused notebooks which walk users through the process of reproducing PRISM results from the literature.
 Figure :ref:`tutorial` shows our recommendations for how users of different backgrounds and skill levels might move through the tutorial.
 In order to ensure the widest audience possible can take advantage of this tutorial, we have also set up a binder instance :cite:`pyPRISMbinder`, which allows users to try out pyPRISM and run the tutorial instantly without installing any software.
-This feature is also a great benefit to users who fall under Challenge 2 above.
+This feature is also a great benefit to users who might be hampered by Challenge 2 above.

 Future Directions
 -----------------